Skip to main contentSkip to navigation

 Proper Clean Environment

 Mechanical recovery requires opening drives.
 Dust particles destroy platters.
 Look for: clean bench with laminar airflow and particle counter validation.
-'ISO Class' cleanrooms are ideal, but a proper clean bench with HEPA filtration works.
+A proper clean bench with ULPA filtration works at the platter surface.

 We use a ULPA-filtered clean bench validated to 0.02 µm particle count